mahdialmusaad/opengl-voxel-game/README.md

 # Badcraft
-A voxel-type game inspired by Minecraft, designed to be performant (in terms of memory usage and FPS), cross-compatible and easy to change.
+A voxel game built to be performant, memory-efficient and cross compatible, based on Minecraft.

 <img src="markdown/main.png"/>
 <sup>In-game screenshot of Badcraft (Windows)</sup>